The provisions of the federal COBRA law provide a valuable benefit to employees.

 The report by Cambridge Life also states that there are other penalties as well:

 DOL ERISA Penalties — An employer is liable up to an additional $110 per day for each qualified beneficiary separate from any other judgments, damages, or attorney fees imposed by the courts against the employer.
+It should be noted that an award of statutory penalties is discretionary and can be assessed regardless of whether a qualified beneficiary was actually injured or prejudiced.
 Any fiduciary can also be held personally liable for non-compliance under ERISA.

 Many of our clients have made the decision to outsource COBRA administration based on the following 7 factors: